 This will take some time and you’ll find yourself moving keywords around—that’s okay!
 Be purposeful in this.
 Also, remember that you may uncover some great potential keywords in step 3 that don’t make sense for your main site pages.
 Guess what you do with those?
 Yep, it’s blog post time for those terms!

-Step 4 – Edit your website content to naturally weave these keywords into your headlines and text.
+Step 4 – To maximize your SEO work, edit your Squarespace website’s content to naturally weave these keywords into your headlines and text.

 I also recommend weaving your target key phrases into the first paragraph of your page.
 But, remember, keep it natural!
 Read your text out loud and see if it reads like a human or a robot.
 (You’re aiming for human here!)

 For example, our example realtor may need to make her headlines reflect the region she’s in (Portland) and the audience she services, rather than generic language like “Find Your Home.”

 Step 5 – Create your SEO page titles and SEO page descriptions within each page on your Squarespace website.

 Step 5 is where things get even more precise!
 Here’s the simple formula to start:

 Notice I said “around”?
 This is because it varies somewhat according to your title (words with narrow characters like l and I take up less real estate) and different screens have slightly different variables.
 But if you follow this rule of thumb, you’ll be good to go.
 All of this goes in the SEO panel of each page.
 If you’re using Squarespace 7.0, this will go in the main index of a multi-page index page.
 For example:

 If you do this for individual pages within an index, you run the risk of those sections pulling into your Google results without the context that your index page gives them, which is not good.
 Repeat this for each page.
 If you have the space, I like to add a small call to action at the end of each description—it feels friendly and inviting, but this up to you.

 Step 6 – Create your Squarespace site SEO description.